-Flamenco is a traditional Spanish art form and the Flamenco performance is famous to the world.
-Although the most easily-recognized form of flamenco would be the sensual movements and foot-stomping in its dance, the performance actually consists of three important art forms – flamenco guitar playing (guitarra), songs (cante), and dance (baile).
+Flamenco is a traditional Spanish art form and the Flamenco performance is famous for the world.
+Although the most easily recognized form of flamenco would be the sensual movements and foot-stomping in its dance, the performance actually consists of three important art forms – flamenco guitar playing (guitarra), songs (cante), and dance (baile).
 The performance also includes hand clapping (palmas) and finger snapping (pitos).
-Together these elements combined and created fireworks of a variety of emotions which is passionate, lament and deep.
+Together these elements combined and created fireworks of a variety of emotions which are passionate, lament, and deep.

 Flamenco was introduced to the south of Spain by the Gypsies in the 18th century, incorporating Spanish folklore with sounds from the Levant, North Africa, and even India – it is now considered to be native to the Spanish regions of Andalusia, Extremadura, and Murcia.